alban-read/M1-MICRO-FORTH/README.md

         - ```FORTH ${ ' ${ starts ' , ' appending ' , ' $} finishes ' , $} STRING appender ```
 - The dictionary is simplified into a single array for the headers :-
     - There are no vocabularies, few words are defined not thousands.
+    - The idea being to extend the ASM file for an app, and add words to the startup script to control/ test it, not to live in FORTH world.
 - The token space for 16bit tokens (compiled words) is separate from data.
     - The token compiler creates tokens in token space and literals in literal pools.
     - There are long literals, for integers and floats.